-Communicable and infectious diseases can enter the body in many different ways.
+Communicable and infectious diseases are spread in many different ways.

 Airborne transmission occurs when infectious agents are carried by dust suspended in the air.
 With airborne transmission, direct contact is not needed to spread disease (as compared with respiratory droplet transmission).

-Many microbes that threaten public health are carried by animals and transmitted to humans.
+Many microbes that threaten public health are carried by animals or insects and transmitted to humans.
 Visit the links below to read about these organisms, which animals carry them, and the illnesses they cause.

 Food and water are necessary for life, but also prone to contamination with harmful microbes.
-The link below highlight prevention tips and efforts aimed at minimizing risks from foodborne pathogens.
+The links below highlight prevention tips and efforts aimed at minimizing risks from foodborne and waterborne pathogens.

 - Food safety at home

 - FoodNet is a collaborative project between CDC, several states (including Oregon), the U.S. Department of Agriculture (USDA), and the U.S. Food and Drug Administration (FDA).
 FoodNet tracks foodborne illness from the following foodborne pathogens: Campylobacter, Cyptosporidium, Cyclospora, E. coli 0157, Listeria, Salmonella, Shigella, Vibrio, and Yersinia.

 Doctors and hospitals are where the sick people go, but unfortunately, some infections may be transmitted in these settings.
 From the links below you can find data on healthcare-acquired infections in Oregon and rules related to the handling of potentially infectious medical waste.